OpenSSN/Open-Science-Guides/README.md

 - Preregistering your study via OSF & AsPredicted

-## About
+### Writers

-🔗 These guides were written thanks to the [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), as part of a partnership with the [TAU Sagol School of Neuroscience](https://en-sagol.tau.ac.il/open-science). by a team of Sagol School of neuroscience researchers
+The guides were written by a team of SSN researchers:

 - [Amir Miller](https://www.linkedin.com/in/amir-miller-276286318/)
 - [Rony Hirschhorn](https://www.linkedin.com/in/rony-hirschhorn/)